-According to Heding et al. (2009) there are seven main brand approaches that need to be considered and divided into two paradigms which are positivistic and constructivist.
+According to Charlotte F. Knudtzen and Mogens Bjerre (2009) there are seven main brand approaches that need to be considered and divided into two paradigms which are positivistic and constructivist.
 These seven brand approaches are illustrated through three periods of time which are human/receiver focus, company/sender focus and cultural/ context focus.
-These seven brand approaches are named as the economic approach, the identity approach, the personality approach, the consumer-based approach and the relational approach.
+These seven brand approaches are named as the economic approach, the identity approach, the personality approach, consumer-based approach relational approach.

 In the economic approach, the transaction theory and marketing mix theory are applied to analyze the economic brand.
-The main method of the economic approach is a quantitative method using in order to investigate the relationship between variables of management of marketing mix and consumer choices in terms of brand.
+The main method of the economic approach is quantitative method using in order to investigate the relationship between variables of management of marketing mix and consumer choices in terms of brand.
 From that the author found out how these variables affect consumer choices.
 For the implication of the economic approach, the Four Ps are very famous and important for brand manager to plan a brand strategy for a company.

 In the identity approach, four primary supporting themes related to brand identity are mentioned and they are corporate identity, organizational identity, brand image.
-There are two aspects that are illustrated in the identical approach and they are internal and external sides.
-On the internal side, corporate identity and organizational identity are mentioned.
-However, for the external side, the brand image elements are considered analyzing through cognitive and social psychology methods.
+There are two aspects that are illustrated in the identity approach and they are internal and external side.
+In the internal side the corporate identity and organizational identity are mentioned.
+However, for the external side the brand image elements are considered to analyze through cognitive and social psychology methods.
 This identity approach can be applied to improve the brand identity for organizations through many actions related to brand image, reputation, behavior and culture of organizations.

-The personality approach is applied through the concepts of the cognitive consumer perspective and theory of a process of information in terms of consumer choices.
-Moreover customer-based brand equity is taken into account for this approach.
+The personality approach is applied through the concepts of the cognitive consumer perspective and a theory of a process of information in terms of consumer choices.
+More over customer- based brand equity is taken into account for this approach.

-According to Heding et al. (2009) the personality approach assumes that personality traits are important drivers for analysis between brand and consumer.
+According to Charlotte F. Knudtzen and Mogens Bjerre (2009) the personality approach assumes that personality traits are important drivers for analysis between brand and consumer.
 There are three supporting themes in the personality approach.
-They are personality, consumer self and brand-self congruence.
+They are personality, consumer self and brand- self congruence.

 In the relational approach, three theories are applied to analyze brand management and they are animism, human relationships and brand relationship.
-(Heding et al., 2009).
+(Charlotte F. Knudtzen and Mogens Bjerre, 2009).
 The author emphasizes the method of depth interviews and life story used to research relationships.

 In the community approach, there are three primary theories that have been used include community theory, subcultures of consumption and brand community.
-Many methods are ethnographic methods and ethnography methods used to research brand communities.
-(Heding et al., 2009).
+Many methods which are ethnographic methods and netnography methods used to research brand communities.
+(Charlotte F. Knudtzen and Mogens Bjerre, 2009).

 In the cultural approach, the theory of cultural branding, the No Logo movement and its resistance to branding and the theory of the citizen-artist brand prospect are three main theories.
 Variety methods that have been used to research cultural consumption include macro-level analysis and micro-level data.
-(Heding et al., 2009).
+(Charlotte F. Knudtzen and Mogens Bjerre, 2009).